-- 1. The full-time or part-time students are required to meet at least one of the following academic records: a minimum of 2.75 overall GPA or 3.0 overall GPA to be competitive (advanced standing students, a 3.2 overall GPA). - 2.
-Official transcripts from all colleges and universities attended. - 3.
-Positive recommendations. - 4.
-An essay, which demonstrates ability to construct an argument and indicates professional and academic goals, which match program objectives. - 5.
-Application to the Graduate School.
+- 1. An earned baccalaureate degree from a college or university accredited by a recognized regional accreditation body. - 2.
+A minimum of 2.75 overall or major (last 60 credit hours) GPA or 3.0 overall or major (last 60 credit hours) GPA for the fully online program or 3.2 overall GPA for advanced standing - 3.
+Official transcripts from all colleges and universities attended. - 4.
+Positive recommendations. - 5.
+An essay, which demonstrates ability to construct an argument and indicates professional and academic goals, which match program objectives. - 6.
+Application to The Graduate School.